Habitat

 Trusted by Developers and Landowners

-Lowland Mixed Deciduous Woodland
+What is Lowland Mixed Deciduous Woodland?

 A broadleaved woodland type dominated by native deciduous trees typical of the English lowlands.
 It includes stands with oak, birch, field maple and other natives, with a shrub layer and a distinctive ground flora.
 It is a priority habitat and scores highly in the metric when well managed.